Divorce Cost Calculator: Calculate lawyer fees and court cost

 Procedural value for the matrimonial case

-The procedural value for the matrimonial case is determined by the Act on Court Cost in Family Matters (FamGKG §43) and is set by the court being in charge of the case.
+The procedural value for the matrimonial case is determined by the Act on Court Cost in matrimonial matters (FamGKG §43) and is set by the court being in charge of the case.
 This law sets 2 guidelines for calculating the procedural value:

 • The procedural value for the matrimonial case may not be assumed to be less than €3,000 and not more than €1 million.